gnu-enjoyer/pyDisco/README.md

 ## Licensing

-pyDisco is built on PyCord (MIT) and the LGPLv3 version of ffmpeg.
+pyDisco is built with pyCord (MIT) and the LGPLv3 version of ffmpeg and is released under the AGPLv3 license.